Rajinsharwar/Serve-Static/readme.txt

 4. Optional: You may need to modify the rewrite rules.

 == Changelog ==

+= 2.4 =
+* Added new filters "serve_static_enable_logged_in" and "serve_static_logged_in_role" to enable cache for logged-in users.
+* Fixed issue with Translations warning.
+* Fixed issue with not being able to create cache folder.

 = 2.3 =
 * Fixed fatal errors for PHp 7.4.30.